KC-7/life-hacks-v2/README.md

 <img style="display: inline;" src="readme-files/logo-header-narrow.png " alt="Life Hax Logo" width="100%" height="auto" title="Life Hax Logo">

 # Life Hax Website

 This website is for an online life hacks company called Life Hax.
 Life Hax are currently offering free sign up to new members.
 Membership gives you access to their mailing list and mobile app.
 All users will receive access to content designed to save them time and money.
 This site is mainly targeted at male and female users between the ages of 18 and 65 years old.
 Once the website has built up a user base, they will add advertisements to generate site revenue.
 Existing members will remain ad free however new members who do not wish to see ads will need to sign up for a paid membership.
 The site will aim to provide tailored content for users in future based on their interests as the site grows.

+<img style="display: inline; margin: 25px 20%;" src="readme-files/home-page.png" alt="View of Home Page" width="60%" height="auto" title="View of Home Page">

-The site is hoping to attract B2C customers and has been designed in a simple manner that encourages the user to sign up.
+The site is intending to attract B2C customers and has been designed in a simple and unique manner that encourages the user to sign up.
 The website is easy to navigate by using a nav bar and floating top of screen button alongside the links and buttons within the website.
 The colours and styling were applied in a consitent manner to the site so that is visualy appealing and uniform.

-<img style="display: inline; margin: 25px 20%;" src="readme-files/home-page.png" alt="View of Home Page" width="60%" height="auto" title="View of Home Page">
+Potential customers in our target audience where interviewed during the planning stages to find out information on what would make a good experience and encourage them to sign up.
+Competiting sites were reviewed to find out what works and what can be improved on.

+Features to implement on the site were reviewed by ranking their importance against their feasibility to implement, this allowed me to focus on what would be most important for the end user and the success of the site.

 ## Features